-If you’re turning 65, you’ll begin to qualify for Medicare, federal government sponsored healthcare.
-Here's how to sign up to for Medicare.
+If you’re turning 65, you’ll begin to qualify for Medicare, federal government-sponsored healthcare.
+Here's how to sign up for Medicare , which can be confusing.

-- Part A covers skilled nursing home care, hospice care, and some home healthcare.
+- Part A covers in-patient hospital care, skilled nursing home care, hospice care, and some home healthcare.
 Most people don’t pay a monthly premium for Part A.

 - Part B, which amounts to medical insurance, covers certain services from doctors and other healthcare providers, outpatient care, medical supplies, and some preventive services.
 Everyone pays a monthly premium for Part B.

 - Part C, also called Medicare Advantage, is an option run by Medicare-approved private insurance companies.
-If you choose to join a Medicare Advantage Plan, it will provide coverage for everything included in Parts A and B. Most also cover prescription drugs, and there may be other benefits, typically with extra costs.
+If you choose to join a Medicare Advantage plan, it will provide coverage for everything included in Parts A and B. Most also cover prescription drugs, and there may be other benefits, typically with extra costs.
 About half of all people in Medicare choose a Medicare Advantage plan, usually a plan that is open to everyone in Medicare.
 Employers and unions also sponsor plans that are restricted to certain people, as well as plans for people with special needs.

 - Part D is also optional.
 It helps cover the cost of prescription drugs, including recommended vaccines.

-You can sign up starting three months before you turn 65 or after you become disabled.
+You can sign up three months before you turn 65 or after you become disabled.
 Coverage always begins on the first of the month.
-Your “Initial Enrollment Period” lasts for seven months altogether, ending three months after the month you turn 65.
+Your initial enrollment period lasts for seven months.
 If you miss that window, you may run into penalties.
 This link may help you check your specific situation to find out when to sign up.

 You'll also want to enroll in Medicare Part D before your 65th birthday, unless you're getting coverage from another source.